k8af/fvtt-buster-Dockerfile/README.md

 >

-### Install some tools
+### Install some usefull tools
 Install some packages if you need more, add some more tools.
+We don't need to install any manpages on the vps.
 > #apt install apt-transport-https ca-certificates curl software-properties-common
 >
 > #apt update && apt upgrade
 >
-> #apt install docker-ce docker-ce-cli apt-file
+> #apt install docker-ce-cli apt-file
 >
-> #apt install iproute2 inetutils-ping dns-utils iptables free man
+> #apt install iproute2 inetutils-ping dns-utils iptables free atop
 >

 ### Project directory